Southeast Arizona Area Health Education Center

 When not at work with SEAHEC, Ms. Emrick can be found attending her younger son’s Little League Baseball games, in Baja California, volunteering with Flying Samaritans medical clinics, or in Chicago, checking on her older children’s lives in the Windy City.email@example.com

 Suzanne David B.A., Assistant Director, Program Coordinator for Continuing Education

 Ms. David has been with SEAHEC for over 20 years.
-Under her coordination, SEAHEC provided continuing education for more than 500 Physicians, Nurses, EMS Personnel, Medical Assistants, Social Workers, and School Personnel in 2013.
+Under her coordination, SEAHEC provides continuing education for Physicians, Nurses, EMS Personnel, Medical Assistants, Social Workers, and School Personnel.
 She leads our quality assurance team, and has been the chief designer of our quality management system.

 Erin Sol, Program Coordinator for Student Training Opportunities.